 Winner of the World Cup for Ireland with Paul McGinley in 1997, he made the first of six Ryder Cup appearances two years later and captained the side in America in 2021.

-Led the European Tour money list in 2006, his victories including the 2007 Irish Open when he became the first home winner for 25 years, and at the age of 49 tied for fourth at the 2021 PGA Championship when world-ranked 257th.
+He led the European Tour money list in 2006, with his victories including the 2007 Irish Open when he became the first home winner for 25 years.